Updated February 10, 2024

 - In Italy, there’s a savory version, called ‘mozzarella en carrozza’, which sees the egg-soaked bread sandwiching slices of mozzarella cheese before it is fried.
 Its name literally means ‘mozzarella in a carriage’.

 - French toast was not invented in France.
-In fact, French toast was around long before France even existed as a country.
+French toast was around long before France even existed as a country.

 - One of the original French names for this dish is le pain á la Romaine, or Roman bread.